Photon1c/PecuniaryScriptsLibrary/README.md

 # Pecuniary Scripts Library

 A collection of financial scripts to speed up batch processing input lists through screeners and visualizer output generators.

+⭐ Exhaustive 1,000 line script released as a [notebook](scripts/refined_report_builders/lstm-ml-stock-predictions.ipynb) and [stand-alone script](scripts/refined_report_builders/lstm=ml-stock-predictions.ipynb) are not available.

 The sequence of steps that these scripts adhere to is as follows: